Social trinitarianism

-The social trinitarianism is a Christian interpretation of the Trinity as consisting of three persons in a loving relationship, which reflects a model for human relationships.
+Social trinitarianism is a Christian interpretation of the Trinity as consisting of three persons, each person having their own center of consciousness.
+These persons are united in a loving relationship, which reflects a model for human relationships.
 The teaching emphasizes that God is an inherently social being.
-Human unity approaches conformity to the image of God's unity through self-giving, empathy, adoration for one another, etc. Such love is a fitting ethical likeness to God, but is in stark contrast to God's unity of being.

-Those who are often associated with this term include Jürgen Moltmann, Miroslav Volf, Elizabeth A. Johnson, Leonardo Boff, and John Zizioulas.
+Human unity approaches conformity to the image of God's unity through self-giving, empathy, adoration for one another, etc. Such love is a fitting ethical likeness to God but is in stark contrast to God's unity of being.
+Those who are often associated with this term include Jürgen Moltmann, Miroslav Volf, Elizabeth Johnson, Leonardo Boff, John Zizioulas, William Lane Craig and Catherine LaCugna.